-In addition, liability insurance and workers’ compensation for the contractor is a must.
+In addition, general liability insurance and workers’ compensation for the contractor are a must.
 Every employee or person working on your property for the contractor needs to be insured.
 If your general contractor isn’t insured, and an accident happened on your property, the homeowner would be responsible.
-That’s why you must ensure that your contractor is licensed and insured.
+Remember, it’s important your contractor must carry workers compensation insurance

-If your contractor cannot give you a somewhat specific timeline for your home remodeling project, you’ll want to be wary.
+If your contractor cannot give you a somewhat specific timeline for your home remodeling project completion date you’ll want to be wary.
 Some contractors tend to drag projects out far past the amount of time that they should.
 This will end up costing you significantly more money and frustration.

 Hiring a contractor that doesn’t take the time to stop by your project after it’s started can be incredibly frustrating.
-Your contractor should also act as the project manager and, in turn, should be present daily unless otherwise noted.
-If, by chance, the contractor won’t be on-site daily, then you’ll need to establish with the contractor who the project manager is.
+Your contractor should also act as the on-site project manager and, in turn, should be present daily unless otherwise noted.
 Developing a relationship with both the project manager and the contractor (if they are separate people) will help keep your home improvement process running smoothly.

-It’s always important to find a contractor that offers a guarantee on their work.
+The right contractor will offer a written contract and guarantee on their work.
 A guarantee should be thought of like a warranty, and you’ll want to make sure you have one for the work that your contractor does.
 This ensures that the company stands by their work, wants to see the best for your home, and will be around for years after it is finished.

 Of all the questions to ask a general contractor, this is one of the most critical because it illustrates that the company is reputable.
 Hiring a contractor that doesn’t guarantee their work is like hiring someone that isn’t proud of the finished product that they produce.

 If you aren’t sure of what’s included in the contract, what’s the point in even signing one?
-A good contract with your contractors should consist of a rough estimate of how much time the project will take, what the finished product will look like, and how much it will cost.
+A good contract with your general contractor should consist of a rough estimate of how much time the project will take, what the finished product will look like, and the payment schedule.
 With a robust contract that includes all of these specifics, you’ll be able to ensure you get the finished product that you’re expecting without paying more than the agreed-on amount.

 It’s good to remember that construction projects can change.
 If, for example, your contractor finds water damage behind your sink from a leaky pipe or a bad drain fitting, then you’ll have to get that fixed.
 A problem like that could cost up to $1,000.
 But, if these are things that the contractor can’t be responsible for.
 After all, the water damage would have been there either way.